godotengine/godot-docs/classes/class_label.rst

 | *Getter*  | get_visible_characters()      |
 +-----------+-------------------------------+

-Restricts the number of characters to display.
+Restricts the number of visible characters to display.
+Whitespace characters are not counted.
 Set to -1 to disable.

 Method Descriptions
 -------------------